wildonion/gem/README.md

 * handle different versions of [hyper](https://hyper.rs/) in `main.rs` using its env var.

-* complete graphql, redis and websocket routes and controllers setup for realtime strategies like game monitoring, chatapp and push notification also add redis docker image inside the `docker-compose.yml`.
+* complete graphql, redis and websocket routes and controllers setup for realtime strategies like game monitoring, chatapp and push notification also add redis server docker image inside the `docker-compose.yml`.

 * balance the loads between docker services and images using `k8s` on `DigitalOcean` cloud also CI/CD configuration files based on the latest commits.